 APS Payroll has three pricing levels, all with a base fee of $50 per month.
 Payroll Solution plan attracts an additional $5/ employee/month and Payroll+Attendance attracts $8/employee/month.

-For Payroll+HR+Attendance, you have to contact the sales team for a custom quote.
+For Payroll+HR+Attendance, you must contact the sales team for a custom quote.

 - The reporting output format isn’t entirely user-friendly.
 Customization can be challenging, and sometimes there is missing information required.

-- The self-service portal isn’t very great for the HRM to look things up quickly.
+- The self-service portal isn’t great for the HRM to look things up quickly.

-For a nonprofit organization, having employees with a charity and humanitarian empowerment mindset is a plus.
+A nonprofit organization’s employees with a charity and humanitarian empowerment mindset is a plus.